-But if you’re being truly honest, you probably have some nervous what-ifs running through your mind.
+However, if you’re being truly honest, you probably have some nervous questions running through your mind.
 How do you apply all that you’ve learned to a real-life workplace?
 How do you work with real clients who have real physical fitness needs?

 Fortunately, there are many who have worked in this field for years — who started out just like you.
 And they’re here to offer you sound advice.
 So, take a deep breath, and take it all in!